 Wheat and oat ingredients

 Wheat and oat Ingredients– If you are gluten free you naturally want to make sure your sunscreen is gluten free.
+The most common gluten ingredients in body products are wheat and oats.
 Here are some top reasons for not having wheat, oats or other chemicals in your sunscreen:

 - If it is in spray form, it can be inhaled and get into your system.